techquest/isw-payment-sdk-ios/README.md

 3. Authorize OTP
 4. Get Payment Status

-* Make Payment with Card Details
+* Make Payment with Card / Token

 Import PaymentSDK and use the following code snippet